MicrosoftDocs/win32/desktop-src/MsVS/setting-up-the-development-environment.md

 ---
 title: Setting up the Development Environment
 description: Developing applications using the Virtual Server COM API requires a minimal amount of setup for the development environment.
-The Virtual Server's type library is automatically installed when Virtual Server is installed. ms.assetid: '997bf9d9-8ba2-41cf-845e-dca46a8139a0'
+The Virtual Servers type library is automatically installed when Virtual Server is installed. ms.assetid: 997bf9d9-8ba2-41cf-845e-dca46a8139a0 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Setting up the Development Environment